 Stable under ordinary conditions of use and storage.

-Hazardous Decomposition Products:

 May form carbon dioxide, carbon monoxide, and formaldehyde when heated to decomposition.

-Hazardous Polymerization:

-Will not occur.

-Incompatibilities:

 Strong oxidizing agents such as nitrates, perchlorates or sulfuric acid.
 Will attack some forms of plastics, rubber, and coatings.
 May react with metallic aluminum and generate hydrogen gas.

-Conditions to Avoid:

 Heat, flames, ignition sources and incompatibles.